Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

 If the dynamical exponent $z$ were to take on the value $z=2$, then our scaling argument would predict that $\theta=\eta_m/2 \equiv 1/8\eta_s$.
-We highlight the deviations of $\theta$ from this value by plotting the measured value of $\theta$ as a function of $\eta_m^{\textrm{predicted}}/2 \equiv 1/(8 \eta_s)$ for the $T \rightarrow 0$ and the $T>0$ cases in Fig.~\ref{theta_spin_onlyj2} and Fig.~\ref{theta_spin_j1_j2} respectively.
-These deviations are evidence that $z neq 2$.
-Using the scaling relation between $\theta$ and $z$, our results for $\theta$ can be used to obtain the corresponding values of $z$.
-Additionally, the value of $z$ can also be determined independently by a direct measurement of the scale $\tau_{\rm cutoff}(L)$ at which the power-law form of $P(\tau_r)$ is cut off by finite-size effects.
+We highlight the deviations of the measured value of $\theta$ from this value by plotting $\theta_\textrm{measured}$ as a function of $\eta_m^{\textrm{predicted}}/2 \equiv 1/(8 \eta_s)$ for the finite $T$ and $T \rightarrow 0$ cases in Fig.~\ref{theta}(a) and \ref{theta}(b) respectively.
+These deviations are evidence that $z \neq 2$.
+Using the scaling relation of Eq.~\ref{scalinglaw}, our results for $\theta$ can be used to obtain the corresponding values of $z$.
+Independent of this, the value of $z$ can also be determined by a direct measurement of the scale $\tau_{\rm cutoff}(L)$ at which the power-law form of $P(\tau_r)$ is cut off by finite-size effects.
+This has been illustrated for the DEP algorithm on the triangular lattice in the $T \rightarrow 0$ limit at $J_2/T=0$ and $J_2/T=0.1$ in Fig.~\ref{knee}(a) and \ref{knee}(a) respectively.

-This is shown in Fig.~\ref{hurst_eta}.
-From the figure, we see that the value of $z$ appears, within errors, to be determined solely ({\em i.e.} independent of microscopic details like the precise form of the Hamiltonian, and the worm construction rules) by the power-law exponent $\eta_s$ that characterises the long-distance behavior of the equilibrium spin correlations.
-Additionally, $z$ obtained directly from the finite-size cutoff in $P(\tau_r)$ matches within errors with the value of $z$ extracted from the measured value of $\theta$.
+These values of $z$ are seen to match within error-bars with the value of $z$ extracted (using the scaling relation) from $\theta_\textrm{measured}$.
+This is shown in Fig.~\ref{eta_z} which plots the values of $z$ extracted in various ways for both algorithms in all the cases studied.
+From the figure, we see that the value of $z$ appears, within errors, to be determined solely ({\em i.e.} independent of microscopic details like the precise form of the Hamiltonian and the worm construction rules) by the power-law exponent $\eta_s$ that characterises the long-distance behavior of the equilibrium spin correlations.
 As is clear from this figure, $z$ decreases monotonically with increasing $\eta_s$ and appears to approach the value of $z=2$ in the limit of large $\eta_s$.
 However, since the largest value of $\eta_s$ accessed in our work is the free-dimer value of $\eta_s=2$, $z > 2$ in the entire regime studied here.